Rh incompatibility is a condition that develops when a pregnant woman has Rh-negative blood and the baby in her womb has Rh-positive blood.

 Treatment of Rh incompatibility

-Because Rh incompatibility is preventable with the use of RhoGAM, prevention remains the best treatment.
+Rh incompatibility can be prevented with the use of RhoGAM.
+Therefore, prevention remains the best treatment.
 Treatment of an infant who is already affected depends on the severity of the condition.

 Full recovery is expected for mild Rh incompatibility.